cirrus-geo/cirrus-geo/docs/src/components/functions/update-state.rst

 Updating the DynamoDB state database is the core functionality of the ``update-state`` lambda.

-In addition to updating DynamoDB the ``update-state`` lambda also fires off events to AWS TimeStream with each state update.
-On successful completion, ``update-state`` archives the output payload to S3 and records the output payload URL in the state record.
+In addition to updating DynamoDB on each state update, the ``update-state`` lambda logs events to the events timeseries database (AWS TimeStream or CloudWatch).
+On workflow success ``update-state`` also archives the output payload to S3.

 The ``update-state`` lambda additionally logs any errors that come from the StateMachine so they can be captured and anlyzed in the log stream.

-``update-state`` can send messages to configured SNS topics to provide notifications to users or downstream services when events and/or output items are produced.
+``update-state`` will send workflow event messages to configured SNS topics to provide notifications to users or downstream services when events and/or output items are produced.
 It may also be used to facilitate workflow chaining by requeuing payloads in the ``process`` queue.